Get a raise in the recession

 Past Performance (and the learning curve)

 All jobs have learning curves.
 What took you eight hours a day at the start of your position will slowly taper off until you start to get bored six months in.
 Good employees realize this and try to shorten the learning curve as quickly as possible by completing stellar and quality work right away.
+How quickly you’re able to shorten the curve often determines how quickly your first review and raise will be.

 How to pitch for what you want